 In an ordinary trust relationship, a fiduciary would hold legal title on a property on behalf of another, who held the equity title.
 These trusts are governed by a Common Law framework.
-The Delaware Business Trust Law allows for the creation of a Delaware Statutory Trust (DST).
-The DST is considered a separate entity which can in many ways behave like a corporate entity, with a body of trustees and a group of beneficial owners.
+The Delaware Business Trust Law allows for the creation of a Delaware Statutory Trust.
+The Delaware Statutory Trust is considered a separate entity which can in many ways behave like a corporate entity, with a body of trustees and a group of beneficial owners.

 What makes a Delaware Statutory Trust a preferred vehicle?

 This structure offers a number of advantages.
 The trust can have multiple trustees and beneficial owners, who receive the same liability protection afforded to stockholders of a Delaware corporation.
-As an independent entity, the DST can enter into contracts while still protecting beneficial owners, and even provides beneficial owners protection in the event of bankruptcy.
-Finally, the Delaware Court of Chancery, widely considered one of the best corporate and trust courts in the world, has jurisdiction over the DST.
+As an independent entity, the Delaware Statutory Trust can enter into contracts while still protecting beneficial owners, and even provides beneficial owners protection in the event of bankruptcy.
+Finally, the Delaware Court of Chancery, widely considered one of the best corporate and trust courts in the world, has jurisdiction over the Delaware Statutory Trust.

 How is a Delaware Statutory Trust formed and maintained?

-Forming a DST is an easy process, requiring a certificate of trust to be filed with the Delaware Secretary of State, along with the Trust Agreement.
-There are no annual maintenance requirements (franchise tax or annual report) for a DST.
+Forming a Delaware Statutory Trust is an easy process, requiring a certificate of trust to be filed with the Delaware Secretary of State, along with the Trust Agreement.
+There are no annual maintenance requirements (franchise tax or annual report) for a Delaware Statutory Trust.
 A Delaware resident must be named as a trustee.